ritter-x2a/tgnotipy/README.md

 ```
 ./tgnoti.py --newconfig <API_KEY>
 ```
+The config file is a simple, human-readable and editable json file.
 By default, the config file will be placed in a subfolder of your `XDG_CONFIG_BASE` folder.
-You can use the `--config <CFG>` command line argument to override this choice. (in this case, the `--config <CFG>` argument has to be provided in every future use of the script!)
+You can use the `--config <CFG>` command line argument to override this choice.
+(In this case, the `--config <CFG>` argument has to be provided in every future use of the script!)

 Then, write a message to your telegram bot from every account that should be notified.
 Next, make all these accounts known to your installation: